-How to negotiate better using 4 simple rules
+How to negotiate (the 4 key rules to dominate)

 How to negotiate: Four rules